We use our proprietary methodology to produce these rankings. Learn more →

 Bachelor’s Degrees

-• Video Game Design and Management
+• Game Design Workshop

-• Video Game Programming
+• Game Development Fundamentals

 Master’s degrees:

-• Master of Fine Arts in Interactive Media & Games (School of Cinematic Arts)
+• Master of Fine Arts in Interactive Media & Games

-Students have the unique opportunity to network with peers at any other level within these programs.
+Students have the unique opportunity to network with peers at any level within these programs.
 This makes the hands-on experience and project development more than just class work, it is also a chance for team building and developing leadership skills.

 2.